 A lot of planning goes into a typical marketing campaign.
 And, of course, much of the publication schedule is worked out well in advance: something that’s especially true with paid media exposure.
 That said, a little flexibility can serve you well.

 Taking advantage of such opportunities requires the ability to act quickly, as it is unlikely that you had the resources to devote to creating a whole series of extra advertisements “just in case” a slot becomes available when the initial campaign was created.
-However, if you have a bank of adaptable content at your fingertips it means that if an opportunity does present itself, you are able to produce an item tailored to the specific opportunity quickly – and to do this before that opportunity expires.
+However, if you have a bank of adaptable content at your fingertips it means when an opportunity does present itself, you are able to produce an item tailored to that specific opportunity quickly – and before that opportunity expires.

-We want to deploy our design and creative resources to maximize sales growth
+You want to deploy your design and creative resources to maximize sales growth

-All of these resource categories have at least two things in common: they are all focused on adding value to your organization, and they all have a finite capacity.
-To reflect these two realities, the bulk of their time needs to be spent in areas where it is going to have maximum impact – content origination and strategy.
-It is highly unlikely that this means a constant roll-out of small content tweaks for multiple campaigns and markets.
+All of these resource categories have at least two things in common: they are focused on adding value to your organization, and they have a finite capacity.
+To reflect these two realities, the bulk of their time needs to be spent in areas where it has maximum impact – content origination and strategy, not a constant roll-out of small content tweaks for multiple campaigns and markets.

-Part 2: Are we staying consistent?
-The biggest adapted content pitfalls you need to avoid
+The biggest content adaptation pitfalls you need to avoid

 Where brands are presented in a consistent manner, they are three to four times more likely to experience visibility compared to those companies that fail to optimize for consistent messaging.
 The same research shows how this can directly impact sales growth, indicating that the average revenue increase linked to brand consistency is 23%.